jodt88/jodt88.github.io/index.md

 *Home*

 Prior to the photography exam for St. Amant High School's Advanced Placement Studio Art class, I was experimenting with various locales around my home to find a theme.
-While this theme was not chosen in the end, I feel they provide a nice backdrop to demonstrate principles learned in the class.
+While this theme was not chosen in the end, I feel they provide a nice backdrop to demonstrate the artistic principles learned in the class.

 [![Alt Text](jodt88.github.io/home photos thumbail.PNG)](https://goo.gl/photos/EieAbDMQqZsfqXfX9)